SnappyJumper/Scrumptious/README.md

 * The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) online services were used to ensure there were no errors in the code like syntax issues etc...

+Test on index.html:

 ![index test](assets/readme-images/Test%20index.png)

+Test on our-recipes.html:

 ![our recipes test 1](assets/readme-images/Test%20our-recipes%20pt.1.png)
 ![our recipes test 2](assets/readme-images/Test%20our-recipes%20pt.2.png)

+Test on newsletter.html:

 ![newsletter test](assets/readme-images/Test%20newsletter%20.png)

+Test on style.css:

 ![css test](assets/readme-images/Test%20css.png)

     - W3C Markup Validator found an error concerning headings not being included on the main and book now images.
 The section tag was replaced for a div tag to correct this.